medusajs/medusa/docs/content/add-plugins/contentful/customize-contentful.md

 ## Prerequisites

-It’s assumed you already have set up a Medusa server integrated with Contentful and have a Gatsby storefront integrated with Contentful.
+It’s assumed you already have set up a Medusa backend integrated with Contentful and have a Gatsby storefront integrated with Contentful.
 If not, [please follow this documentation first](index.md).

 ---

 ## Create a Contentful Migration

-The Contentful migrations are located in the `contentful-migrations` directory in the Medusa Contentful server starter.
+The Contentful migrations are located in the `contentful-migrations` directory in the Medusa Contentful backend starter.
 So, if you want to create your own Contentful migrations, you can create them under that directory.

 Here’s an example of a migration created in a new file `contentful-migrations/rich-text.js`: